docker-archive/deploykit/cmd/cli/README.md

 InfraKit CLI
 ============

-This is a CLI for working with various infrakit plugins.
-In the simplest form, an InfraKit plugin is simply a daemon that communicates over unix domain sockets.
-InfraKit plugins can find each other by the socket files in a common directory.
-The CLI uses the common directory as a discovery mechanism and offers various subcommands for working with plugins.
-In general, plugin methods are exposed as verbs and configuration JSON can be read from local file or standard input.
+This is a developer CLI for working with various _InfraKit_ plugins.
+The CLI offers several subcommands for working with plugins.
+In general, plugin methods are exposed as verbs and configuration JSON can be read from local file.

 ## Building